Bunsly/JobSpy/README.md

 ### **Indeed**
-For Indeed, the `country` parameter is required.
+For Indeed, the `country_indeed` parameter is required.
 Additionally, use the `location` parameter and include the city or state if necessary.

 You can specify the following countries when searching on Indeed (use the exact name):